technicallyoutdoors/technicallyoutdoors/README.md

 # 💫 About Me:
 I am currently a network engineer.
 I love being able to find new oppurtunities and I love all things tech.
-I’ve been working on a number of projects recently and have grown to be very passionate about software engineering<br>I currently have a solid experience level in python and flask and am working on increasing my tech stack and knowledge.
+I’ve been working on a number of projects recently and have grown to be very passionate about software engineering<br> I have recently finished a home networking project where I isolated all my networks and set up an application on one of them where I allowed my guests to access that application locally.
+You can check this out more on my website, technicallyoutdoors.com

+I currently have a solid experience level in python and flask and am working on increasing my tech stack and knowledge.
 I am open to work on open source projects as well, so if my profile impressed you enough please feel free to reach out

 ## 🌐 Socials: